EENI Global Business School

 West African Development Bank BOAD

-The objectives of the subject “West African Economic and Monetary Union (WAEMU/UEMOA)” are the following:
+The educational aims of the Subject “West African Economic and Monetary Union (WAEMU/UEMOA)” are:

-1. To understand the purposes and functions of the WAEMU
+1. To understand the purposes and functions of WAEMU

-3. To assess the benefits for the member countries of the WAEMU
+3. To assess the benefits for the member countries of WAEMU

-4. To analyze the economic context of the WAEMU
+4. To analyze the economic context of WAEMU

-5. To analyze the economic integration process (Common Market, Common External Tariff) and the foreign trade among the West African Economic and Monetary Union member states
+5. To research the economic integration process (Common Market, Common External Tariff) and Foreign Trade among the West African Economic and Monetary Union member states

-7. To explore the financial and banking system of the UEMOA and the role of the Central Bank of the West African States
+7. To explore financial and banking system of the UEMOA and the role of the Central Bank of West African States

-8. To analyze the role of the affiliated institutions of the WAEMU
+8. To analyze the role of affiliated institutions of WAEMU

-The Subject “West African Economic and Monetary Union (WAEMU)” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “West African Economic and Monetary Union (WAEMU)” is included within the curriculum of the following academic programs at EENI Global Business School:

 Master in Business in Africa, International Business, Foreign Trade.